YouTube Advertising Revenue: What You Actually Earn Per View

 Is YouTube ad revenue a viable primary income source?

-For most channels, not until you are consistently above 500,000 monthly views, and even then it depends heavily on niche.
-A general lifestyle channel at 500,000 monthly views at $2 RPM earns $1,000 per month before taxes.
+For most channels, not until you are consistently above 500,000 monthly views.
+And even then, it depends heavily on niche.
+A general lifestyle channel at 500,000 monthly views and $2 RPM earns $1,000 per month before taxes.
 A personal finance channel at the same views and $10 RPM earns $5,000.

-The creators who treat YouTube ad revenue as a primary income source typically have multiple revenue streams running in parallel: sponsorships, affiliate links, digital products, or Patreon.
-Ad revenue functions best as a floor, not a ceiling.
-It is passive, it is predictable enough to budget around once you understand the seasonal swings, and it scales with views.
-But it is rarely sufficient on its own below the 1 million view per month mark for average-CPM niches.
+Creators who treat YouTube ad revenue as a primary income source usually have multiple revenue streams running at the same time.
+These include sponsorships, affiliate links, digital products, or Patreon.
+Ad revenue works best as a floor, not a ceiling.
+It is passive.
+It is predictable enough to budget around once you understand the seasonal swings.
+It grows with views.
+But it is rarely enough on its own below 1 million views per month for average-CPM niches.

-The math is not secret.
-It just requires more honest arithmetic than most "how much YouTube pays" videos bother to show.
+The math is not a secret.
+It just takes more honest arithmetic than most "how much YouTube pays" videos bother to show.

 Frequently asked questions